fetchai/etch-demos/README.md

 2) `git clone` a local copy
 3) Run `cd etch-demos/demos`
 4) Run `python deploy.py pet` to deploy pet-shop contract or `python deploy.py soa` to deploy simple-open-auction contract.
-5) Use `interact.ipynb` Jupyter Notebook to test the interaction of the deployed contract(s).
+5) Use `interact.ipynb` iPython Notebook to test the interaction of the deployed contract(s).